lowderchris/setup-OS/README.md

 ### Core

 [Python](https://www.python.org) is the language of choice for many researchers, and is actively developed and maintained.
 Best of all, the open-source community has adopted this for many open science analysis packages.
 Even better, there’s no license manager to deal with!

-An earlier version of python comes bundled with macOS, but we can do a bit better.
-Depending on your needs as a researcher, there are two major versions to consider.
-2.7.11 is the last stable version of the 2.x versions of python.
-Many older repositories of code rely on syntax and packages in this version.
-With the introduction of python 3.x, changes were made to clean-up and modernize the language.
-As you might imagine, this left a few older code packages broken.

-You can choose either version for use, but I’d recommend starting with python 3.x for modernity.
-The older version of python installed with macOS will remain for use with legacy code.

 Many folks will recommend installing a version of python bundled with other python packages geared at scientific analysis.
 I enjoy having a bit more control over which packages are installed, and how I go about updating these.
 I’ve also never met a software wizard I trust.
 How easy is it to install python with homebrew?